Project Coordinator (EU) :Sorbonne University

 PlanetLab Europe is migrating these servers to the new EdgeNet (https://edge-net.org/) technology that Sorbonne University (EU/PI Friedman) is developing in a currently unfunded collaboration with NYU Tandon School (US/PI Cappos) and US Ignite (US/PI McGeer).
 With EdgeNet, we update PlanetLab Europe to the most recent and widely used containerisation technologies: Docker, and the emerging industry standard for container orchestration, Kubernetes.

-Besides all of these, a successful CacheCash trial on EdgeNet means that CacheCash is capable of involving any Kubernetes-based cluster such as EdgeNet to run caches on its nodes, and EdgeNet can host any CDN solution.
-This mutual interest will allow both software to be demonstrated to the Inter-Atlantic community.
+This successful CacheCash trial on EdgeNet means that CacheCash is capable of involving any Kubernetes-based cluster such as EdgeNet to run caches on its nodes, and EdgeNet can host any CDN solution.
+This mutual interest allows both software-based systems to be demonstrated to the trans-Atlantic community.
 Because both are open source solutions, they can either be adopted by high-tech startups or empower spin-off startups.
 Moreover, EdgeNet, as a testbed, can attract the EU-US ecosystem of top researchers to run their experiments.